My friend Melissa left me some things when she was getting ready to move to California a few weeks ago.

 I needed a new glue gun since my old one was over 10 years old.

-Then I spent an hour during nap time on a snowstormy Thursday afternoon doing this:
+Then I spent an hour during nap time on a snowstorm Thursday afternoon doing this:

 Gluing the pom-poms to my wreath and let me tell you it was very therapeutic.

-In the background the likes of Dan Fogelberg and Neil Diamond were playing softly thanks to the soft rock channel on our cable TV, snow was gently falling outside and I was gluing my cares away.
+In the background, the likes of Dan Fogelberg and Neil Diamond were playing softly thanks to the soft rock channel on our cable TV.
+The snow was gently falling outside, and I was gluing my cares away.

 When I was done, it looked something like this: